-Built in 1892, at 7128 Euclid Avenue, the Hall-Sullivan House became home to Cleveland banker Corliss E. Sullivan, the youngest of three children of Jeremiah J. and Selina Sullivan.
+Built in 1887 for Richard Allen at 7218 Euclid Avenue, commonly known as the Hall-Sullivan House became home to Cleveland banker Corliss E. Sullivan, the youngest of three children of Jeremiah J. and Selina Sullivan.
 The younger Sullivan went on to become chairman of the board of the Central National Bank, the bank founded by his father.

 The advent of property tax, the pollution of the steel mills in Cleveland’s industrial flats and, the rising cost to heat and to maintain the mansions that lined Millionaire’s Row resulted in many of their owners moving further east into smaller homes on smaller pieces of land.
 Corliss and Selina Sullivan moved to Hunting Valley.
 In 1935, an addition was made to the rear of the mansion, including an auditorium to seat 200, and was dedicated as the Sons of Italy Lodge.
 For many years the property served as Coliseum Entertainment Center.
 The property is for sale, and I recently had the opportunity to photograph the interior.